-Table 2: Construction Cost Components

-Capital Cost Components Cost (£m) % of Total
+Table 2 Construction cost components Capital cost components Cost (£m) % of Total

-Structures 39.6 25%
+Structures 39.6 25

-Main Carriageway 38.7 24%
+Main carriageway 38.7 24

-Preliminaries 26.6 17%
+Preliminaries 26.6 17

-Earthworks 15.8 10%
+Earthworks 15.8 10

-Side Roads & Interchanges 13.8 9%
+Side roads and interchanges 13.8 9

-Signs, Markings, Lighting & Communications 7.0 4%
+Signs, markings, lighting and communications 7.0 4

-Fencing/Barriers 6.2 4%
+Fencing/barriers 6.2 4

-Statutory Undertakers 4.5 3%
+Statutory undertakers 4.5 3

-Horticulture, Archaeology etc. 3.3 2%
+Note : In the UK, 'statutory Horticulture, archaeology etc. 3.3 2

-Accomm.
-Works & Maintenance Compounds 1.4 1%
+companies and agencies (such as utilities, telecoms and rail operators) with legal rights and Accomm. works and maintenance compounds 1.4 1

-Site Clearance 1.3 1%
+Site clearance 1.3 1

-Total 158.2 100%
+duties to carry out highways works Total 158.2 100

-The PSC report states that the construction cost component estimates were based on the rates from three road construction contracts tendered in 1991/92 (the M1-A1 Link, widening of the M25 and dualling of the nearby A11).
-In line with the findings from other PFI roads, structures, the main carriageway (alternatively labelled 'roadworks' or 'pavements' in other PSC reports), preliminaries and earthworks accounted for the majority - over three-quarters - of total construction cost.
+The PSC report from which Table 2 was compiled states that the construction cost component estimates were based on the rates from three road construction contracts tendered in 1991/1992 (the M1-A1 Link, widening of the M25 and dualling of the nearby A11).
+In common with the findings from analysis of the other PFI road PSCs, structures, the main carriageway (alternatively labelled 'roadworks' or 'pavements' in other PSC reports), preliminaries and earthworks accounted for the majority-over three-quarters-of total construction cost.
 The cost profiling, presented later, converts the total capital cost of £158.2 million (April 1995 prices) to an NPV of £141.8 million when discounted at 8%.

-The PSC report states that the construction cost NPV for the A1(M) had recently been revised upwards by some £18.5 million (an estimate of £123.3 million had been earlier adopted).
-This change - attributed to revised estimates, updated indexation and refined assumptions about the phasing of costs - highlights the fact that cost estimation is not a one-off, point-in-time exercise.
+The PSC report states that the construction cost NPV for the A1(M) had been revised upwards by some £18.5 million (an estimate of £123.3 million had earlier been adopted).
+This change-attributed to revised estimates, updated indexation and refined assumptions about the phasing of costs-highlights the fact that cost estimation is not a one-off, point-in-time exercise.
 Cost estimation is a process that evolves in response to factors such as advancements in a scheme's design, design compromises, cost inflation, the introduction of new standards and more detailed information becoming available to the estimators.
 Attention returns to this issue at the end of this paper.

-Limited detail is provided about how costs were attributed to construction risk, except for a statement saying that they had been calculated by reference to historical cost overrun data.
+Limited detail is provided about how monetary values were attributed to constructionrelated risks, except for a statement saying that they had been calculated with reference to historical cost overrun data.
 A percentage risk adjustment was attributed to each of the capital cost components.
 The total risk allowance is the sum of those percentages applied to the respective component costs.
 This information is presented in Table 3.